- Career Center Home

 JOB SUMMARY

-This position is responsible for the enforcement of federal, state, and local laws, the protection of life and property, and preserving the peace.
+This position is responsible for enforcing federal, state, and local laws, protecting life and property, and preserving the peace.

 Essential functions, as defined under the Americans with Disabilities Act, may include any of the following representative duties, knowledge, and skills.
 Factors such as regular attendance at the job are not routinely listed in job descriptions but are essential functions.
 Essential duties and responsibilities may include, but are not limited to, the following: